ozenselin/webpack-starter-template/README.md

 # Webpack Starter Template

 This is a minimal and structured Webpack starter template designed for modern front-end development.
 It includes a semantic HTML template, a well-structured CSS reset, and a modular Webpack configuration separated into development and production environments.
+Additionally, it comes with ESLint configured with the Airbnb base style guide (excluding React) and integrated with Prettier for consistent code formatting and linting across the project.

 ## Scripts